The MySQL Distinct Statement is used to retrieve unique rows (by removing the duplicate rows) from the specified column in the SELECT Statement.

 MySQL Select Distinct Syntax

-The basic syntax of the Select Distinct in MySQL can write as:
+The basic syntax of Select Distinct in MySQL can write as shown below.

 SELECT DISTINCT [Columns] FROM Source WHERE Conditions -- This is Optional

 - DISTINCT: This keyword returns Unique Columns

 - Columns: It allows us to choose the number of columns we want to use from the table.
 It may be one or more.

 - Source: It can be one or more tables in a Database.
 Use Joins to combine multiple tables.

 We are going to use the below shown data to explain the MySQL Select Distinct with an example.

 In this MySQL Distinct Single column example, We are going to select the unique records from the Education Column.
 Before we get unique records, let me select all the records from the education column.

 USE company; SELECT Education FROM customerdetails;